 Pei was commissioned by French president François Mitterrand to reorganize aspects of the Louvre and it took four years to construct.
 There are also three smaller glass pyramids surrounding it.
 The central large pyramid stands 70ft tall in the central courtyard of the Louvre and provides a grand underground entrance to the 12th century palace turned museum in the center of Paris.

-- 1989-03-04 The Louvre Pyramid designed by I. M. Pei is inaugurated by French President Francois Mitterrand
+- 1989-03-04 The Louvre Pyramid designed by I. M. Pei is inaugurated by French President François Mitterrand in Paris

 - 1989-03-29 I. M. Pei's pyramidal entrance to the Louvre opens in Paris